Katharinabitzan/TourBooker_individual_project/README.md

 0.0.1: Add Booking class, pass test of existence of variables. <br/>
 0.0.0: Add Tour and Member class, pass test for existence of variables. <br/>

-# INSTRUCTIONS FOR RUNNING APP
+# INSTRUCTIONS FOR RUNNING APP LOCALLY

 Running the website locally: <br/>
 Clone the repository.
 To your local device. <br/>